• Skip to primary navigation

 • You will need to create a wood smoke packet by putting wood chips in a piece of foil and then piercing the foil.
 This allows the wood chips to smoke and the smoke to fill the grill chamber.

 • The ribs will cook using indirect heat.
-I have a three burner grill.
+I have a three-burner grill.
 My ribs sit over two of the burners that are turned off.
 The third burner is turned on and the wood smoke packet sits over this burner.

-• The temperature of the grill needs to be at 250 degrees.
+• The temperature of the grill needs to be 250 degrees.
 You will want a good thermometer that can tell you the temperature of the chamber of your grill.

 • Keep your grill closed!
 Only open when adding an additional smoke packet, when rotating your ribs or when checking to see if they are done.